ama-team/voxengine-scenario-framework/README.md

 Scenarios (at least HTTP-triggered) usually need arguments to run.
 This framework allows to specify some hardcoded arguments and to deserialize them from customData using the `.deserializer` scenario property.
-Framework will tak hardcoded arguments, apply deserializer on customData (either VoxEngine.customData or call.customData, depending on scenario trigger type), and then recursively merge them.
+Framework will take hardcoded arguments, apply deserializer on customData (either VoxEngine.customData or call.customData, depending on scenario trigger type), and then recursively merge them.
 Please note that if deserializer fails (throws error or returns